 Capital Replacement: The Capital Replacement Fund is used to accumulate financial resources designated for future major repairs and replacement of common property.
 In determining the amount available for future repairs and replacements, the balance of Accumulated Other Comprehensive Loss is considered an offset to the Capital Replacement Fund.
-As of December 31, 2016 and 2015, the amount available was \$6,264,681
+As of December 31, 2017 and 2016, the amount available was \$6,264,681.

 Emergency: The Emergency Fund is used to accumulate financial resources designated in the event of a disaster or other emergency.
-As of December 31, 2016 and 2015, the balance in the Emergency Fund was \$2,500,000.
+As of December 31, 2017 and 2016, the balance in the Emergency Fund was \$2,500,000.

-Specific Operational: The Specific Operational Fund is used to accumulate financial resources for other operational activities, including \$108,752 and \$121,467 for marketing and trolley improvements and \$126,133 and \$91,479 for a dredging permit and water quality testing as of December 31, 2016 and 2015, respectively.
+Specific Operational: The Specific Operational Fund is used to accumulate financial resources for other operational activities, including \$249,968 and \$108,752 for marketing and trolley improvements as of December 31, 2017 and 2016, respectively, and \$111,362 and \$126,133 for dredging permit, mobilization and water quality testing as of December 31, 2017 and 2016, respectively.